-Commodities comprise a broad category of raw materials used by industry and traded on specialist commodities markets that include energy (e.g., natural gas and oil-related commodities), industrial metals (e.g., copper, aluminum, lead, nickel, and zinc), precious metal (e.g., gold and silver), agriculture (e.g., wheat, corn, soybeans, cotton, sugar, coffee, and cocoa), and livestock (e.g., cattle and hogs).
+Commodities comprise a broad category of raw materials used by industries and traded on specialist commodities markets that include energy (e.g., natural gas and oil-related commodities), industrial metals (e.g., copper, aluminum, lead, nickel, and zinc), precious metal (e.g., gold and silver), agriculture (e.g., wheat, corn, soybeans, cotton, sugar, coffee, and cocoa), and livestock (e.g., cattle and hogs).

-Commodities are a source of inflation and thus provide a strong hedge against inflation.
+Commodities are a source of inflation and thus provide a strong hedge against it.
 Commodities also convey substantial diversification benefits due to its negative correlations to both stocks and bonds.
-In short, adding a small amount of commodities, say 5%, can improve your overall portfolio in several ways; specifically, better overall performance due to diversification benefits and lower risks.
+In short, adding a small amount of commodities, say 5%, can improve your overall portfolio in several ways; specifically, better overall performance due to diversification and lower risks.

 There are several ways to gain exposure to commodities without the complexities of futures trading.
 As mentioned earlier there are mutual funds, such as QRAAX and PCRIX that tracks the S&P GSCI and DJ-AIGCI, respectively.
 Unfortunately, QRAAX has a fairly steep expense ratio of 1.37% and PCRIX has a prohibitive minimum initial investment figure.
 Other options include commodity-related Exchange-Traded Funds (ETFs) and Exchange-Traded Notes (ETNs).
 Here are a few that’s worth looking into: